The secondary faculty at the School of Public Health includes 86 members from across the university.

 Kristen Mueller, MD, is an associate professor of emergency medicine at WashU Medicine.
 She studies firearm violence and injury prevention, and she serves as director of Life Outside of Violence, the St. Louis regionwide hospital-based violence-intervention program.

-Kevin Young Xu, MD, MPH, is an assistant professor of psychiatry at WashU Medicine and a health services researcher who specializes in substance use disorders.
+Kevin Young Xu, MD, MPH, is an assistant professor of psychiatry and a health services researcher who specializes in substance use disorders.
 Xu studies how clinical trial findings on the treatment of and recovery from addiction apply in real-world situations, especially in populations underrepresented in research such as pregnant people.

 Brown School